WorldcoinGlobal/WorldcoinLegacy/README.md

 ----------------

 Worldcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 30 second block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
- - 2016 blocks to retarget difficulty
+ - 20160 blocks to retarget difficulty
+ - starts at 64 coins per block
+ - subsidy is reduced 1% every week to a minimum reward of 1 WDC per block
+ - ~280 million total coins

-For more information, as well as an immediately useable, binary version of the Worldcoin client sofware, see http://www.worldcoin.org.
+For more information, as well as an immediately useable, binary version of the Worldcoin client software, see http://www.worldcoinfoundation.org.

 License
 -------